thorbenk/gourmet/README.md

 Set the following important variables:

 - `RECIPES_COLLECTION_PREFIX`: path to recipe collection
-  in textual format (TODO: description of format)
+  in textual format
+  (for an example, see the repository https://github.com/thorbenk/example_gourmet_recipes)
 - `DATABASE`: how to connect to your database

 Now, initialize the database: